 If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

-Well, I have good and bad news for you.
-Studying effectively is hard.
-Getting yourself to do hard things is, well, hard.
+Well, I have good news for you.
+Studying effectively doesn't have to be hard!

 Habits are grooves carved into your brain’s neural network that eventually become hard-wired, like tracks for a train to run on.
 Once studying becomes a habit, instead of your brain trudging along muddy hillocky paths, pushing aside thorny bushes and stepping in cowpats, you glide along smooth rails, getting your study done easily so you can go out and play.

 In fact, studies have shown that once an action becomes habitual it takes far less effort for your brain to accomplish it.
 (Which would FINALLY help you keep your New Year's resolutions!)